 On the west bank of Ralston Creek, a Native American site dating back to 1500-1550 AD was excavated in 2002.
 To date, over 4,000 Native American artifacts have been found on Daniel Island, including arrowheads approximately 10,000 years old and pottery shards dated to 2500 BC.”

 The beautiful Ittiwan Oak is located in Great Oak Park in Daniel Island Park.
 In 2015, this majestic oak was named the South Carolina Heritage Tree!
-Click on the link below to read more about this honor and its significance to our community.

 The following article was written by DIHS Board Member and Co-Founder Michael Dahlman and published in the Daniel Island News on November 9, 2011.